DistributedWeb/dweb-cli/CONTRIBUTING.md

-# Welcome to Dat!
+# Welcome to DWeb!

 Please take a second to read over this before opening an issue.
 Providing complete information upfront will help us address any issue (and ship new features!) faster.
 Our time is limited, please respect it and create complete issues.

-We are available to chat in IRC at #dat.
+We are available to chat in IRC at #dweb.
 You can join [via Gitter](https://gitter.im/datproject/discussions).
-You can also [view and search](https://botbot.me/freenode/dat/) chat logs.
+You can also [view and search](https://botbot.me/freenode/dweb/) chat logs.

-We have a [faq](https://docs.datproject.org/faq) section on our docs that may address non-bug questions.
+We have a [faq](https://docs.dwebx.org/faq) section on our docs that may address non-bug questions.

 ## Opening an Issue

 Please read this section before opening a new issue.

-`dat` is composed of many modules and this repository is just one of them.
+`dweb` is composed of many modules and this repository is just one of them.
 If you know your issue is with another module, we prefer you open it in that repository.
 There may be an exiting issue in another repository.
 If you aren't sure, then this is the perfect place.

 Any new issues should be *actionable*.
 If your issue cannot be solved (and thus closed) please reconsider opening it in our discussion repository or rewording it.